 In virtually all cases, off-season discounts come with a compromise.
 There’s a reason that Vermont and New Hampshire are packed during the beautiful fall foliage season and empty during the region’s notoriously brutal winters.
 You’d be lucky to find a hotel room in New Orleans during Mardi Gras, and if you do, you’ll pay much, much more than you would for the same room any other time of year.

-Did You Know: How Eco-Friendly Travel Can Save You Money in 2021
+Did You Know: How Eco-Friendly Travel Can Save You Money

 Generally, if you’re willing to pay more and tolerate crowds, you can visit places when the weather is better, when there’s more to do and when it’s the best time of year to enjoy whatever it is that makes the place you’re going to special.